Whitman AIM IHT Portfolio

 Renew Holdings – Octopus AIM IHTRenew Holdings

-Whitman believes Renew can benefit from long-term, non-discretionary structural growth drivers, including a commitment by the Government to level up the economy by investing in green infrastructure and placing greater focus on sustainability as part of the UK’s target of reaching net zero carbon emissions by 2050.
+Whitman believes Renew can benefit from long-term, structural growth drivers, including a commitment by the Government to invest in green infrastructure and place greater focus on sustainability as part of the UK’s target of reaching net zero carbon emissions by 2050.

 Alliance Pharmaceuticals

-As is to be expected, not all investments will be successful.
+As is to be expected, not all investments are successful.
 Alliance Pharmaceuticals is an example.

 Alliance is an international healthcare group which owns the marketing rights to around 80 different brands.
-Whitman believed the predictability of product demand combined with the well oiled operational model could mitigate investment risks.
+Whitman believed the predictability of product demand combined with a well-oiled operational model could mitigate investment risks.

 However, in September 2022, the UK competition regulator started court proceedings to disqualify seven executives after a Times investigation exposed price rises on an anti-nausea drug used by chemotherapy patients.
 Unsurprisingly, the shares reacted badly.
-Given the potential fines and disqualification of Alliance’s management team, the portfolio managers sold the position.
+Given the potential fines and disqualification of Alliance’s management team, Whitman sold the position.

 Performance

 The Whitman AIM IHT portfolio service was launched in August 2018.
-The chart below shows the performance of the service since launch against a peer group of other AIM ISA portfolios available via Wealth Club.
+The chart below shows the performance over five years compared against a peer group of other AIM ISA portfolios available via Wealth Club.
 Like other IHT portfolios, this is a discretionary managed service, so each portfolio is likely to be different.

 The default view is the performance for this particular offer.
 You'll be able to see the performance of other AIM ISA offers if you click on the portfolio names above.
 Source: Whitman and other AIM ISA managers.
 Performance is shown net of fees, excluding initial charges, with dividends reinvested, based on the average portfolio performance across the service, except for Puma which shows the performance of one example portfolio.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.